Loydtafireyi/ZimCart-Laravel-Ecommerce/README.md

 </p>

 ## This Project can only be used for educational purposes and product test.

+### NB: You can use this eeCommerce platform as long as you dont remove the footer copyrights.
+Using this project without copyright footer in production you will need to get commercial lisence.

-## For Production & Commercial Purposes Contact me on:-
+### For License & Commercial Purposes Contact me on:-
 - +263 783 044 087 (Calls Or Whatsapp)
 - loydtafireyi@gmail.com

-## NB: Using this project for production and commercial use without a Commercial lisence will cost you $USD 50 000.00 as pernalty

 ## eCommerce Web Appliaction